25. West Gumjuwac

 Description

-The Gumjuwac Trail (480) ascends from Highway 35 through a variety of old conifers topping out at Gumjuwac Saddle, where the trail intersects the Bennett Pass Road (FR 3550), the Divide Trail (458), and the Gunsight Butte Trail (685).
-A wooden sign at the saddle explains that ‘Gumjuwac’ derives from Gumshoe Jack, a French-Canadian sheepherder who always wore gum shoes.
+The Gumjuwac Trail (480) ascends from Highway 35 up to Gumjuwac Saddle through an impressive array of old conifers featuring 12 different species.
+Although steep in places, the trail is well graded and lightly used, though mountain bikers may come bombing downhill around any corner.
+The trail tops out at Gumjuwac Saddle at an intersection with the Bennett Pass Road (FR 3550), the Divide Trail (458), and the Gunsight Butte Trail (685).
+A wooden sign at the saddle explains that ‘Gumjuwac’ derives from a French-Canadian sheepherder named Jack who always wore gum shoes and apparently liked to camp at the saddle.

 30 Years of Change